Weekly:

 [Kaye rides in the motorcade]

-Kaye: I rode with one of the monkeys from the Lion King, the
+Kaye: I rode with one of the monkeys from the Lion King, the blue one.

 Weekly: Timon or Pumba?